fosternilsson516/workout-wsite/README.md

 - **Firewall**: UFW is used to lock down all ports except for the necessary ones, ensuring secure communication between containers.

 ### Benefits of the Setup
-- **Network Isolation**: The Nginx, application, and database containers run on separate hosts, providing network isolation.
+- **Network Isolation**: Nginx, and the application + database containers run on separate hosts, providing network isolation.
 - **SSH Encryption**: Using SSH encryption for security.
 - **Firewall Bypass**: The reverse SSH tunnel allows bypassing any local network firewalls if needed.
 - **Efficiency**: Nginx is efficient and lightweight, allowing multiple Nginx containers to run on a small cloud server, each serving different websites.